Villejuif

 was newly renovated.
 White wall and sunshine from wide window made the

 living room look airy.
-Madam's daughter independent from her.
-So she had
+Madam's daughter was independent of her.
+So she

-an extra room and I rented it to me.
-From my window on the 2nd floor, I
+had an extra room and I rented it.
+From my window on the 2nd floor, I saw

 a cozy room.